 Willman Industries’ green sand molding offers the distinct advantage of using green sand for larger casting production, that many foundries would need to run, one-at-a-time in no-bake.
 We are able to produce larger castings efficiently, in green sand, on the BMM molding line while maintaining high quality standards.
-Our Harrison and Pin Lift molding machines can produce castings in quantities from 1 to 10,000+ annually at the highest quality levels utilizing economical pattern equipment.
+Our Hunter and Pin Lift molding machines can produce castings in quantities from 1 to 10,000+ annually at the highest quality levels utilizing economical pattern equipment.

 Austempered ductile iron or A.D.I. as it is commonly called, is a ductile iron which is processed by a special heat treatment.
 The resulting material has a combination of exceptional strength and toughness, meeting and often exceeding those of alloy steels.
 This, in conjunction with ductile irons’ superior castability, results in a material which can be used to cast more complex shapes, with a greater certainty of consistent quality, and often at less cost.